HOO BOY, WHAT A YEAR, AMIRITE?

 Obviously, there’s a lot more to starting a business.
 I’m grateful to Katelyn for demystifying the first steps and injecting a little motivation into those of us who might be hesitant.
 I can’t stress enough how breathtakingly useful, comforting, and empowering her resources and programs are if you’re even considering branching out into entrepreneurship.
 So make sure you go check her out!

-As to my own bumbling progress as an entrepreneur?
+As to my own bumbling progress as a millennial entrepreneur?
 Katelyn has inspired me to make it a teachable moment.
 Our community is clearly thirsty for more information on survival entrepreneurism.
 So I’ll revisit this topic again soon to let you learn from my mistakes and warn you what NOT to do if you want to successfully start your own freelance business!

 We’re inching toward our goal of 500 patrons to record the third season of our podcast.
 We only need 64 more people!
 You can be one of them.